garfieldnate/kengdic/README.md

     * part of speech
     * source of the entry

-* `kengdic_2011.sql` is a database dump of the same Korean/English dictionary, but instead of being a SQL file it is simply a tab-separated file containing all of the data.
-It contains 134,223 rows.
+* `kengdic_2011.tsv` is a tab-separated file containing a database dump of the same Korean/English dictionary, but instead of being a SQL file it is simply a tab-separated file containing all of the data.
+It contains 133,876 rows.
 As this is probably cleaner, newer, better data than `kengdic.sql`, it may not be worth cleaning up that file at all.

-    * To build postgres database from file:
+* `create_kengdic.sql` creates the kengdic database and sources the data in `kengdic_2011.tsv`.
+To run it:
-        * Make sure postgres is running on your machine and run this command in the terminal: psql < create_table.sql
+    * Make sure postgres is running on your machine and run this command in the terminal: `psql < create_table.sql`
+        * You may need to provide a user with the `-U` switch, like so: `psql -U username < create_table.sql`
     * This should create a database called 'kengdic' with one table called 'korean_english'
-        * Run 'psql kengdic' and make sure everything imported correctly: "SELECT COUNT(*) FROM korean_english;" should tell you there are ~133k rows in the table.
+    * Run 'psql kengdic' and make sure everything imported correctly: "SELECT COUNT(*) FROM korean_english;" should tell you there are 133,876 rows in the table.

 * `ezcorean_6000.sql` is a database dump of 6000 common Korean words, along with the definitions and hanja.